Motivational Research

 Sometimes a motivational study is followed by quantitative surveys to confirm the motivational hypotheses as well as to measure the relative extent of those motives in the general population.
 But many times motivational studies cannot be proved or disproved by survey research, especially when completely unconscious motives are involved.
 In these cases, the final evaluation of the hypothesized motives is by the testing of concepts (or advertising alternatives) that address the different motives, or by other types of contrived experiments.

 One final note is relevant to the successful conduct of motivational research.
 It is critically important that the motivational researcher not be overly theoretical.
 An eclectic, wide ranging, and open-minded philosophical perspective is best.
-The researcher should not formulate any “cast in stone” hypotheses before she conducts the motivational study.
+The researcher should not formulate any “cast in stone” hypotheses before he conducts the motivational study.
 Strongly held hypotheses, or rigid adherence to theory, will doom a motivational study to failure.
 Too often we see what we set out to see, or find that for which we search, whether it exists or not.
 An objective, open, unfettered mind is the motivational researcher’s greatest asset.

 Author